Everything You Need to Know About Agbalumo (African Star Apple)

 Is It Safe to Eat or Chew the Skin of the African Star Apple?

-While the skin or bark of the African star apple are edible, it is tough and usually not eaten.
+While the skin or bark of the African star apple are edible, it is tough to chew.
 Most people prefer to peel and eat only the juicy pulp.

 Have you ever tried the African Star Apple?
 Do you have any tips for picking out the sweet ones instead of the sour?